• News

 Partnering with CACN on Canadian Law Enforcement Training Course

-The Canadian Police Knowledge Network (CPKN) hosts the course on their online platform, and it is available in English and Canadian French.
+The Canadian Police Knowledge Network (CPKN) hosts the course on its online platform, and it is available in English and Canadian French.
 CPKN is a national not-for-profit organization established in response to a need for cost-effective and efficient training and knowledge sharing for Canadian police and public safety professionals.
 To create CPKN, members of the police community collaborated with government and academic organizations including the National Research Council Canada, the Police Sector Council, and Holland College’s Justice Knowledge Network.

 The development of this course is a new avenue to reach law enforcement.
 Delivering regionally specific content on their home learning management system teaches law enforcement actionable tactics to use in their everyday work to combat IP crime.
 From their case approach to prosecution, the course is specific to their country’s laws and practices.